-How to Measure Micro Apertures with Image Measuring Instruments?
+How To Measure Micro Aperture—Taking Image Measuring Instrument As An Example

 In the precision machining industry, we discuss the feasibility of product projects with customers, starting from a sheet of drawing.
 The drawing carries all the information of the workpiece, and its dimensions, tolerances, and machining methods including details of the customer's product, which is also the key to measuring whether we would undertake this project or not.
 "Machining according to the drawings" is a common practice in the metalworking industry.
 To know whether the machining is actually according to the drawings, measurement is a necessary procedure.
 Through measurement, we can know whether the workpiece is within the range of geometric tolerance, surface tolerance, and position tolerance, and meet the product quality requirements of the customers.